codergit1/codergit1/README.md

 - 👀 I’m interested in coding, ML, Microsoft Azure
 - 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on ML
-- 📫 How to reach me: email: soundarya.sejong@gmail.com
+- 📫 How to reach me: LinkedIn (Link In Bio), email: soundarya.sejong@gmail.com

 <!---
 codergit1/codergit1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.